You're standing in front of Driggs Mansion. The mansion was

 The construction process was long and hard as water had to be

-hauled from West Creek to mix the mortar.
+hauled from West Creek to miss the mortar.
 The family had to

 camp at the site until the construction was completed.